Foreign relations of India: North

-The bilateral relations between the Republic of India and Paraguay have been traditionally strong due to strong commercial, cultural and strategic cooperation.
+The bilateral relations between the Republic of India and Paraguay have been traditionally strong due to strong commercial, cultural, and strategic cooperation.
 India is represented in Paraguay through its embassy in Buenos Aires in Argentina.
 India also has an Honorary Consul-General in Asuncion.
 Paraguay opened its embassy in India in 2005.
 In May 2012, Fernando Lugo became the first Paraguayan President to visit India.
-He was accompanied by the Ministers of Foreign Affairs, Agriculture and Animal Husbandry and Commerce, and other senior government officials.
+He was accompanied by the Ministers of Foreign Affairs, Agriculture and Animal Husbandry, and Commerce, and other senior government officials.

 Paraguay supported India's bid for election to the UN Human Rights Council for the term 2015–17.

 On 30 December 2020, the Union Cabinet of India approved the opening an embassy in Asunción.
 The embassy was inaugurated in 2022.

-Prime Minister of Paraguay, Santiago Peña visited India in June 2025 and held delegation-level discussions with the Indian prime minister Narendra Modi during which Paraguay informed of their stand with India in the fight against terrorism.
+Prime Minister of Paraguay, Santiago Peña visited India in June 2025 and held delegation-level discussions with the Indian prime minister Narendra Modi, during which Paraguay informed India of its stand with India in the fight against terrorism.
 Both countries agreed on strategic outlook and a commitment to a shared future of sustainable growth and close economic cooperation.
 Also agreed to cooperate in sectors like digital technology, critical minerals, energy, agriculture, health, and space.